 Construction and operation of the District's water, wastewater and storm drainage system as it now exists or as it may be expanded from time to time is subject to regulatory jurisdiction of federal, state and local authorities.
 The TCEQ exercises continuing, supervisory authority over the District.
 Discharge of treated sewage into Texas waters, if any, is also subject to the regulatory authority of the TCEQ and the United States Environmental Protection Agency.
 Construction of storm drainage facilities within Fort Bend County is subject to the regulatory authority of the Fort Bend County Drainage District.
-Construction of storm drainage facilities within Waller County is subject to the regulatory authority of Brookshire-Katy Drainage District.
 Fort Bend County, Waller County, the City (in certain instances), and the Texas Department of Health also exercise regulatory jurisdiction over the District's system.